aosabook/500lines/modeller/chapter.md

             func(*args, **kwargs)
 ``````````````````````````````````````````

-This application-level callback system abstracts away the need for the rest of the system to know about Operating System input.
+This application-level callback system abstracts away the need for the rest of the system to know about operating system input.
 Each application-level callback represents a meaningful request within the application.
-The `Interaction` class acts as a translator between Operating System events and application-level events.
+The `Interaction` class acts as a translator between operating system events and application-level events.
 This means that if we decided to port the modeller to another toolkit in addition to GLUT, we would only need to replace the `Interaction` class
 with a class that converts the input from the new toolkit into the same set of meaningful application-level callbacks.